BerkZerker/Tower-Defense-Game/CONTRIBUTING.md

 ### When Using Roo

-1. Always check relevant README.txt files in directories you're working with
+1. Always check relevant README.md files in directories you're working with
 2. Update TODO.md when completing tasks
 3. Follow existing code patterns and structure
-4. Document new features in appropriate README.txt files
+4. Document new features in appropriate README.md files